- How does fat burning work?

 This is due to differences in physiology and the fact that men and women carry and metabolise fat differently:

 Women are genetically engineered to carry more fat than men due to nourishing growing babies during pregnancy.
 This additional fat reserve enables them to do this.
-As a result, if you were to compare a healthy active women to a similarly healthy active man, the woman should have 18-20% body fat, whilst the man only 10-15%.
+As a result, if you were to compare body fat percentage a healthy active women to a similarly healthy active man, the woman should have 18-20% body fat, whilst the man only 10-15%.

 Fat is distributed differently: